abuturabnaqvi/abuturabnaqvi.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a bioinformatics researcher and educator.
-I run a blog named [Bioinfopedia](https://bioinfopedia.wordpress.com/).
+I work as an educator and researcher in bioinformatics.
+[Bioinfopedia](https://bioinfopedia.wordpress.com/) is the name of my blog.
+My areas of expertise include computational drug discovery, epigenomics, AI/ML in healthcare, and computational cancer genomics.

-I have a PhD degree in Bioinformtics.
-I work in the field of Computational Cancer Genomics, Epigenomics, AI/ML in Healthcare, and Compuational Drug Discovery.
+For analysis and visualization, I use shell scripting, R, and Python.
+I have worked in the fields of computational genomics, NGS data analysis, single cell data analysis, structural bioinformatics, and CADD for more than eight years.